avast/retdec-regression-tests-framework/docs/tests_for_arbitrary_tools.rst

         input='file.exe'
     )

 You can use any tool that is present in the RetDec's installation directory.
-For example, the following test settings prescribe to run all unit tests through the ``run-unit-tests.sh`` script:
+For example, the following test settings prescribe to run all unit tests through the ``retdec-test-runner.sh`` script:

 .. code-block:: python

     settings = TestSettings(
-        tool='run-unit-tests.sh'
+        tool='retdec-test-runner.sh'
     )

 Since this script does not take any inputs, the ``input`` parameter is omitted.